-Diabetics with cancer dangerously ignore blood sugarNovember 29th, 2012 in Diabetes /
+Diabetics with cancer dangerously ignore blood sugarNovember 29, 2012 in Medicine & Health / Diabetes

 When people with Type 2 diabetes are diagnosed with cancer—a disease for which they are at higher risk—they ignore their diabetes care to focus on cancer treatment, according to new Northwestern Medicine® research.
 But uncontrolled high blood sugar is more likely to kill them and impairs their immune system's ability to fight cancer.